artryazanov/artryazanov-website/README.md

   - Hover animations on all interactive elements
   - Theme toggle with sun/moon icons
 - **Project Showcase**: Displays personal projects with descriptions and links
-- **SSI Partials**: Shared CSS is included via Nginx SSI to avoid duplication across pages
+- **SSI Partials**: Shared CSS and JavaScript are included via Nginx SSI to avoid duplication across pages

 ## Technologies Used